 Emptying a cesspit will cost between £100 and £300 each time and it may need doing eight times each year.

 This construction is very similar to a cesspit but compartmentalised to allow the separation of solid and liquid waste.
-Solids are retained in the tank and liquid discharged to a soakaway to be cleaned by percolation through soil.
+Solids are retained in the tank and liquid discharged to a drainage field or mould to be cleaned by percolation through soil.
 Solids are emptied from the tank in the same way as a cesspit but typically this will only be done once or twice each year.

 Sewage Treatment Plant

-The liquid discharged is relatively clean and can be emptied into a water course (if there is one, or soakaway if not).
-The volume of solid matter is significantly reduced, and becomes non-toxic, but still needs pumping into a lorry for disposal.
+The liquid is treated and can be discharged to a drainage field or mould (and in some circumstances, discharge to a water course).
+The volume of solid matter is significantly reduced, but still needs pumping into a lorry for disposal.

 Treatment plants are more expensive than septic tanks but this is soon recovered in lower running costs (some, such as WTE’s FilterPod, don’t need electricity at all).
-Often they cost between £2-6,000 but only need emptying every one to three years.
-They are fast becoming the preferred option as they’re cleaner and relatively low on maintenance.
+Often they cost between £2,000-£6,000 but only need emptying every one to three years — four years in some cases.

-This is a means of allowing water to slowly dissipate through the soil.
-There are two methods: a pit filled with stone or rubble into which the water is discharged, or a system of interlinked trenches containing a perforated pipe surrounded by shingle.
+Both are a means of allowing water to slowly dissipate through the soil.
 The choice and design will be determined by the amount of space available and by porosity or percolation tests.
-These tests will establish how quickly water can dissipate and thereby how big the pit, or how long the trench needs to be.
+These tests will establish how quickly water can dissipate.

 Reed beds are the ecological solution.
 They do largely the same job as a treatment plant, but produce cleaner water and need a septic tank as well.
 They’re prettier to look at and provide a rich habitat, but are difficult to justify on any other grounds.

 If you have reasonably good soil conditions, living off main drains should be a non-issue.
-A treatment plant and a soakaway (with or without a reed bed) is a simple and effective solution.
+A treatment plant and a drainage field or mound (with or without a reed bed) is a simple and effective solution.
 Even in poor soil conditions living off mains is still possible, but there is a capital cost issue.